visit-dav/visit/src/doc/python_scripting/functions.rst

     GetQueryOutputObject, GetQueryOutputString, GetQueryOutputValue and
     GetQueryOutputXML all return output from the last query.
 GetQueryOutputValue returns a single number or tuple of numbers, depending on the nature of the last query to be executed.
+If an error occurs, GetQueryOutputValue returns None.

 **Example:**